Restoring Your Rights After A Conviction

 If your felony conviction was for a Washington crime, your voting rights are provisionally restored when the Department of Corrections has released its authority over you.
 If your conviction was for a federal felony or a felony in another state, your voting rights are restored when you are released from custody.

 The right to own a firearm is never automatically restored just because a person completes their criminal sentence.
 There are steps that must be taken, and a petition must be filed with the court where the conviction occurred.
 The following criteria must be met:

 - A petition for restoration of gun rights after a felony cannot be made until five years after the completion of the sentence, and certain types of felonies may require a 10-year waiting period.

 - A petition for restoration of gun rights after a misdemeanor conviction cannot be made until three years after the completion of the sentence.

 - Whether the conviction was for a felony or misdemeanor, you must meet all terms of the sentence, including payment of any fines and restitution, by the time you file your petition.

 - During the time between the completion of the sentence and the time a petition is filed, no criminal charges have been brought against you.

 - Your conviction was not for a crime of violence or a sex crime.

 - You were never under a mental health hold.

 Preparing and filing the petition in the proper court and being certain the proper entities are served can be complicated.
-Durflinger Oliver & Associates, Puget Sound restoration of rights lawyers serving all of Western Washington can help.
-They have the experience and knowledge you need in your corner in convincing the court to order your rights restored.
+Durflinger Oliver & Associates PS, Puget Sound restoration of rights lawyers serving all of western Washington, can help.
+They have the experience and knowledge you need in your corner to convince the court to order your rights restored.
 Call today for your free consultation.